Sbcdn/drasil/local/README.md

 ## After starting the cluster

 - Take a look at the kubernetes dashboard, the url and login token are written to the terminal at the end of `make start-local-cluster` (deletes existing clusters)
-- Make sure you create an API token for your `dadmin` user via the REST API and use it for requests to the TxBuilder or Information Endpoints
+- Make sure you create an API token for your `dadmin` user via the REST API (frigg) and use it for authentication in requests to the TxBuilder's (heimdalr, loki,...) or Information Endpoints (vidar,..)
 - To use the admin API you need to login and use the returned bearer token in requests, it expires after 60 minutes.
+Find the API documentation [here] (https://documenter.getpostman.com/view/23201834/2s9YXpUHwG)
 - `make stop-local-cluster` stop cluster without deleting the local cluster
 - `make restart-local-cluster` restatrs an existing local cluster

 ### Default User
 User: `dadmin`
 E-Mail: `dadmin@drasil.io`
-Password: `***REMOVED***password`
+Password: `drasil123`

 ### Ports
+- TxBuilding API (heimdallr): localhost:30000
+- Information API (vidar): localhost:30001
+- Websocket for NFTs (loki): localhost:30002
 - Admin Rest API (frigg): localhost:30003
-- TxBuilding API (heimdallr): localhost:30000
-- Information API (vidar): localhost:30002

 API Docs: https://documenter.getpostman.com/view/23201834/2s9YXpUHwG

+Use the generated Bearer Token for authentication at heimdallr, vidar and loki.

 ### Remarks on performance
 The performance of request is mainly depending on the dbsync connection.
-As closer and faster the dbsync is as faster is drasil.
+As closer and faster the dbsync is, as faster is drasil.